 Frequently Asked Questions About Wrongful Termination

 Were you terminated unlawfully?
-Here are a few questions The Spitz Law Firm, LLC sees often when it comes to wrongful termination.
+Here are a few questions Spitz, The Employee’s Law Firm sees often when it comes to wrongful termination.
 Of course, these are merely a jumping-off point and should not be taken as legal advice:

 Do I Have A Wrongful Termination Claim If My Manager Forced Me To Quit?
 What Does “Constructive Discharge” Mean?

 Wrongful Termination Attorney: Another form of wrongful termination is called “constructive discharge wrongful termination,” which occurs when the employee is not fired but is essentially forced to quit because the conditions are so intolerable that the employee is effectively left with no other option but to resign.
 Both Ohio and federal laws provide that if employment conditions or the employer’s mistreatment treatment is so severe that a reasonable person would not be able to continue working in such an environment any longer, then the employee may resign and be considered terminated.
 However, various courts in Ohio have held that disgruntled employees claim constructive discharge after a singular incident of harassment or because some condition is less than perfect.
 Under these employment laws, employees should avail themselves of all available reporting mechanisms to attempt to resolve their employment issues before quitting or resigning.
 Critically, the employee should document all complaints and efforts to get relief from improper or unlawful conduct.

 Constructive discharge is rarely found when an employee gives notice because by giving notice the employee is typically found to be saying that the environment is not so intolerable that would require the employee to leave immediately.
 While you may want to give notice to try and be the better person, you should not do so if you are being forced out or may want to bring employment discrimination or wrongful termination claim?

 What Should I Do After Being Fired?
 I Was Fired Today – Now What?